chrishulbert/flare/README.md

 Perhaps something could be done with empty folders: If it detects that some files were deleted in a folder, and thus emptied a folder, it would presume that the folder was deleted and is to be removed locally.
 However, I'm still uncomfortable with the heuristics for folder deletions because the dates are meaningless, so I'm not going to implement this.
 Having said all that, if you have folders with contents, Flare will work just fine - just don't try deleting those folders.

+## File deletions

+For safety, if the sync heuristics determine that a file was deleted elsewhere and needs to be deleted on your machine, it moves it into a temporary folder.
+The temporary folder is: `.flare/Deleted`.
+The date that the file was deleted is prefixed to its filename in the format YYYYMMDD.
+After a month, it is deleted from that folder.
+So if you ever lose a file, look there first!